top : Thomas Hampson, Robert Merrill, Robert Massard, Michel Dens, Martial Singher; bottom: John Charles Thomas, Ernest Blanc, Maurice Renaud

 Robert Massard (b:1925) https://youtu.be/rDM3GlG7vdM sang the Italian repertory with the same panache with which he excelled in the “big” French roles.
 In this Vision Fugitive he packs vocal beauty, dramatic punch, a great ability for coloring the voice and a marvelous flair for singing pianissimo without manipulating or crooning.
 A great artist largely unknown in this country but revered by his countrymen, Massard is hands down our favorite.

-We hold in our minds a fleeting vision of the arrival of a baritone who regardless of nationality can best the pack in roles as wide ranging as Escamillo, Lescaut, Valentin, Zurga, and the Hoffman villains, and give some enterprising impresario the motivation to mount a new production of Herodiade for him.
+We hold in our minds a vision fugitive – a fleeting vision of the arrival of a baritone who regardless of nationality can best the pack in roles as wide ranging as Escamillo, Lescaut, Valentin, Zurga, and the Hoffman villains, and give some enterprising impresario the motivation to mount a new production of Herodiade for him.
 Here’s hoping.

 Rafael de Acha www.Rafael’MusicNotes.com All About the Arts